GPII/universal/documentation/FlowManager.md

 Note that a separate logout of "reset" is not necessary.
 The final condition of using the "reset" key is to have the "noUser" key log back in the system.

+### restore

+The reserved GPII key "restore" is to be used with the journal API to restore a specific journal.
+The API is:

+GET /journal/restore/:journalId

+Note that a separate logout of "restore" is not necessary.
+The final condition of using the "reset" key is to have the "noUser" key log back in the system.

 ## APIs on Local Flow Manager

 ### User Logon state change (GET /user/:gpiiKey/proximityTriggered)